 Remote, Distributed, or Hubs?

 There are different forms of isolation or shunning remote people.
-Telecommuting a couple days a week is fine.
+Telecommuting a couple of days a week is fine.
 Working in a 100% distributed company with no headquarters could also be acceptable.

 Most problems arise while working remotely for a team that has a strong core on-site.
 Keeping the heartbeat in that setup is challenging – and requires investment from both the remote worker and the company.

-Which is also our case – as a team of 45 with a third working from our local office.
+Which is also our case – as a team of 45 with the third working from our local office.
 The rest of the team – plus another 5–7 freelancers – is remote.
 Aligning them depends on a few things.

 We never hire remote people with less than 2–3 years of professional experience.

 Junior folks require a ton of training and onboarding.
 They lack business expertise and professional skills.
 It takes months to get them up to speed at the office.
 Training them remotely would simply require a designated senior spending a year on virtual training courses, workshops over Hangouts, and a constant exchange of emails or instant messages.

 Mid-level people (say, 3–6 years of experience) are usually familiar with the work requirements and can operate somewhat independently.
 That still needs some supervision from the seniors but it’s manageable.
 They often lack enough experience working in different environments – from freelance through startups to SMEs to corporations – which often takes a while to digest.